 A dog attack is a traumatizing event that can have deadly consequences.
 Most dogs are sweet and loving, living life for nothing more than a bowl of kibble and a good back scratch each day.
 However, dogs, although domesticated, are just animals, no matter how much we shower them with affection and care.
-And some of them act on their animal instincts, attacking innocent people in a violent way and leaving behind devastating injuries, scarring and disfigurement, and psychological and emotional trauma.
-If you are were bitten by a dangerous dog, you have a right in the state of California to hold the dog’s owner accountable.
+Some of them act on their animal instincts, violently attacking innocent people and leaving behind devastating injuries, scarring and disfigurement, and psychological and emotional trauma.
+If a dangerous dog bites you, you have a right in California to hold the dog’s owner accountable.
 Speaking to a Los Angeles dog attack attorney as soon as possible following the attack is important to preserving your right to collect compensation.

 Liability in a dog bite case is determined under California Civil Code 3342.
-This dog bite statute holds that a dog owner is strictly liable for the injuries that his/her dog causes, regardless of whether the dog has ever shown dangerous tendencies in the past.
-Under this statute, the victim in a dog bite case only has to prove that he/she did not provoke the dog and that the attack occurred in a public place or while the victim was legally and lawfully in a private place, such as on the property of the dog’s owner.
-The owner’s negligence does not have to be proven under the strict liability rule.
+This dog bite statute holds that a dog owner is strictly liable for the injuries that their dog causes, regardless of whether the dog has ever shown dangerous tendencies in the past.
+Under this statute, the victim in a dog bite case only has to prove that they did not provoke the dog and that the attack occurred in a public place or while the victim was legally and lawfully in a private place, such as on the property of the dog’s owner.
+The owner’s negligence must not be proven under the strict liability rule.

 If you were bitten or attacked by a dog, you have a limited window during which you can seek out damages for your injuries.
 This is known as the statute of limitations, and it is spelled out clearly under the California Code of Civil Procedure 335.1—you have two years to file a claim against the responsible party following the attack.